 Pakistan sponsored Terrorism in Kashmir

-In 1987 after 3 wars and resultant defeat of teh Pakistan army and teh failure to annexe Kashmir by force, general Zia ul Haq formulated a plan to try and win Kashmir for Pak by terro activities.
-Zia die in 1989, assassinated by his opponents, but the policy of sending terrorists into the valley was adopted in to to.
-The entire state now became a battle ground as the so called mujahideen went about their task in earnest.
-Their religious appeal also had aneffect and many local youths joined this terro activity.
+In 1987 after 3 wars and the resultant defeat of the Pakistan army and its failure to annex Kashmir by force, general Zia ul Haq formulated a plan to try and win Kashmir for Pak by terror activities.
+Zia died in 1989, assassinated by his opponents, but the policy of sending terrorists into the valley was adopted.
+The entire state now became a battleground as the so-called mujahideen went about their task in earnest.
+Their religious appeal also had an effect and many local youths joined this terror activity.

-The Indian army has till date killed hundreds of these Mujahideen, but Pakistan is hell bent on creating unrest in the state.
-In addition a small but vocal section of teh political leadership have been calling for a movement to join Pakistan.
-The movement headed by Geelani has little grass roots support, but the AK 47 and the Mujahaddin do the trick and one can say the gun rules in the valley.
+The Indian army has to date killed hundreds of these Mujahideen, but Pakistan is hell-bent on creating unrest in the state.
+Also, a small but vocal section of the political leadership has been calling for a movement to join Pakistan.
+The movement headed by Geelani has little grassroots support, but the AK 47 and the Mujahaddin do the trick and one can say the gun rules in the valley.

 This soft approach of the government is both misguided and presents a soft face to the enemy.
 The result is that the Indian case on Kashmir is greatly weakened.
-I am afraid till this soft approach is discarded and a bullet for bullet policy adopted Kashmir problem will remain and have disastrous consequences for the Indian state in the years to come.
+I am afraid until this soft approach is discarded and a bullet for bullet policy adopted Kashmir's problem will remain and have disastrous consequences for the Indian state in the years to come.